smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 >
 > You have now successfully built and registered a Keeper Compatible contract with the Chainlink Keeper Network.
 >
-> Your Upkeep will start being serviced after a predefined block confirmation time.
+> Your Upkeep will start being serviced after a predefined block confirmation time - less than 10 mins.
 > Number of block confirmations may differ from chain to chain.

 # Fund Upkeep